Category Archives: English Language Arts

 Excerpted from: Stevens, Mark A., Ed.
 Merriam-Webster’s Collegiate Encyclopedia.
 Springfield, Massachusetts: Merriam-Webster, 2000.

-Here is a Cultural Literacy worksheet on the Museo del Prado.
-This is a half-page worksheet with a reading of two simple sentences and two comprehension questions.
-A neat, short symmetry to introduce a world-class institution.
+Here is a worksheet on differentiating the use of the adverbs ironically and coincidentally.
+This is a full-page worksheet with a reading of two compound sentences and ten modified cloze exercises.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.